go-masonry/docu-web/content/fx/pattern/_index.md

     }
     ```

-3. Create an implementation struct.
+3. Create an implementation struct:

     ```golang
     // Notice again that's not public